Happy Sisyphus - a metaphor for therapy

 When we heal a broken bone, we must put pressure back on it, and go through the pain that comes with that, in order to stimulate growth and healing of the bone.
 In a similar way, adversity can become an opportunity for growth.

 We talk about the concept of growth through adversity when we use phrases like 'no pain, no gain' and 'what doesn't kill me, makes me stronger'.
 This intrinsic wisdom is backed up by scientific research into Post-Traumatic Growth.
 Following adverse experiences (such as an accident or a loss), we are forced to re-evaluate our perspective on ourselves, the world and our relationships.
-This is no mean feat however.
+This in turn can lead to greater authenticity in the way we live our life.
+This process is no mean feat however.

 Anxiety, depression and stress can lead to isolation and a feeling that we are somehow 'broken' or 'weak'.
 We may feel like we are condemned to this existence forever (just like Sisyphus).
 Or perhaps we are waiting for something outside of us to make things better.